 If someone is hurting you or is only a source of toxicity in your life, it may be time to separate yourself from them.
-Once you do separate yourself, they will no longer be able to hurt you; you can begin to distance yourself from the pain that they already caused you.
+Once you do separate yourself, they will no longer be able to hurt you.
+It is then that you can begin to distance yourself from the pain that they have already caused you.
 This may be the only way that you are finally able to forgive them and focus on your own life.
 If your loved one takes active steps to get better, such as medical detox or a treatment program, you can reconsider.

 It’s natural to struggle with forgiving an addict, but not doing so can breed resentment and be a weight on your shoulders.
 If you are struggling to move forward, it may be time to talk to a professional about your problems.
 They will be best suited to help you move past the wrongdoings and focus on creating a brighter future for yourself.